 The developer provides an Apply button at the top right of the preference pane for saving any changes to the options you make.

 Personally, I like that the developer provides the option to hide the Quick Action buttons since the bottom of the Lock Screen feels somewhat busy with everything going on at once.
 But some users will keep everything visible as doing so offers shortcuts to more places.

-Those interested in giving DockLS a try for themselves can purchase the tweak for just a dollar from the Packix repository via their favorite package manager app.
+Those interested in giving DockLS a try for themselves can download the tweak for free from the Havoc repository via their favorite package manager app.
 It would appear that the tweak supports jailbroken iOS 13 & 14 devices.

 Do you plan to import your Home Screen’ application Dock to your Lock Screen with DockLS?
 Be sure to tell us why or why not in the comments section down below!